Cryogenic Dark Matter Search: Results

 On December 17, 2009, the collaboration announced the possible detection of two candidate WIMPs, one on August 8, 2007, and the other on October 27, 2007.
 Due to the low number of events, the team could exclude false positives from background noise such as neutron collisions.
 It is estimated that such noise would produce two or more events 25% of the time.
 Polythene absorbers were fitted to reduce any neutron background.

 A 2011 analysis with lower energy thresholds, looked for evidence for low-mass WIMPs (M < 9 GeV).
 Their limits rule out hints claimed by a new germanium experiment called CoGeNT and the long-standing DAMA/NaI, DAMA/LIBRA annual modulation result.

 Further analysis of data in Physical Review Letters May 2013, revealed 3 WIMP detections with an expected background of 0.7, with masses expected from WIMPs, including neutralinos.
 There is a 0.19% chance that these are anomalous background noise, giving the result a 99.8% (3 sigmas) confidence level.
 Whilst not conclusive evidence for WIMPs this provides strong weight to the theories.
 This signal was observed by the CDMS II-experiment and it is called the CDMS Si-signal (sometimes the experiment is also called CDMS Si) because it was observed by the silicon detectors.

 SuperCDMS search results from October 2012 to June 2013 were published in June 2014, finding 11 events in the signal region for WIMP mass less than 30 GeV, and set an upper limit for spin-independent cross section disfavoring a recent CoGeNT low mass signal.

 SuperCDMS SNOLAB

-A second generation of SuperCDMS is planned for SNOLAB.
-This is expanded from SuperCDMS Soudan in every way:
+A second generation of SuperCDMS is installed at SNOLAB.
+This is expanded from SuperCDMS Soudan in several ways: